Hopes wither for World War II peace treaty as Russian military muscles onto Kurils | The Japan Times

 Meanwhile, questions remain over logistics and funding for Russia’s mooted naval base in the Kurils.
 While Moscow has not revealed its favored location, the small island of Matua has received attention.

 Matua is far from ideal.
-It can be reached only by sea, a volcano erupted on the island in 2009, and there is no infrastructure other than dilapidated covered trenches built by the Imperial Japanese military.
+It can be reached only by sea, a volcano erupted on it in 2009, and there is no infrastructure other than dilapidated covered trenches built by the Imperial Japanese military.

 It does, however, offer interest to the historian.
 Last summer, a survey expedition from the Ministry of Defense and the Russian Geographical Society reported several World War II-era discoveries at Matua, including a sunken warship that they identified as the Augsburg, a German cruiser handed to Japan as war booty in 1920.
 The Augsburg was previously thought to have been broken up for scrap — in Germany.